GAliNor/Javascript-xpath-generator/README.md

 # Usage example

-Using the generateXPath function add an click event to the document and display the data :
+Using the generateXPath function add a click event to the document and display the data :

     const  displayXPathValue = (e) => {
 	    console.log('relative xpath', generateXPath(e.target));